placekit/autocomplete-js/examples/autocomplete-js-vue/README.md

 This example showcases a full address autocomplete field in [Vue.js](https://vuejs.org) with PlaceKit's default style.
 Vue, as opposed to React, has a quite straightforward integration due to its component lifecycle and state management.

+Only using [TailwindCSS](https://tailwindcss.com) as a convenience for the basic styling of the example.

 ## Run

 ```sh